- Draft -

 The operating system (DOS) offers an application programming interface that allows development of character-based applications, but not for accessing most of the hardware, such as graphics cards, printers, or mice.
 This required programmers to access the hardware directly, usually resulting in each application having its own set of device drivers for each hardware peripheral.
 Hardware manufacturers would release specifications to ensure device drivers for popular applications were available.

-The reason the developers had to include the vendor’s hardware drivers was that it guaranteed access to the hardware, rather then rely on the owner (pre internet) to have the correct and compatible version of drivers.
+The reason the developers had to include the vendor’s hardware drivers was that it guaranteed access to the hardware, rather then rely on the owner (pre internet) to have the correct and compatible version of the drivers.

 But now the developers had to code and maintain several interfaces for different vendor drivers, this would have been a big undertaking just to support all the different hardware variations and combinations!